glouppe/info8010-deep-learning/lecture1.md

 .width-80[![](figures/lec1/mushrooms.png)]

 What do you see?

-How do we do that?!
+.italic[How do we do that?!]

 ---